Jeanne4L/portfolio/README.md

 ## Contact

-If you are looking for a work-study React developer (or other, I love to learn), contact me with: sandra.petereau@outlook.fr or on LinkedIn : https://www.linkedin.com/in/sandra-petereau/
+If you are looking for a work-study React developer (or other language, I love to learn), contact me with: sandra.petereau@outlook.fr or on LinkedIn : https://www.linkedin.com/in/sandra-petereau/